 Location: Mile End

-The closing date for applications is 9 January 2020.
-Interviews will be held shortly thereafter.
+The closing date for applications is 27 June 2020.
+Interviews are expected to be held shortly thereafter.

 Valuing Diversity & Committed to Equality